“Christmas is a time you get homesick, even when you’re at home,” Carol Nelson.

 I have worked hard to identify emotions and not just say, “I’m fine.”

 Being a woman, you’d think this wouldn’t be a problem.
 However, letting negative emotions bubble to the surface and identify them is difficult.
 I paste on the happy-face like nobody’s business.
 Acknowledging I don’t have to be the ‘Sunshine Lady’ is incredibly freeing.
-It’s OK to feel and act blah.
-But, I mustn’t treat anyone unkindly because I don’t feel so wonderful.
+It’s OK to feel and act blah, while still treating people with kindness, of couse.

 Thankfully, bedroom communication has not been a point of contention.
 Having tools in place regarding this sensitive and important area makes navigating my difficult season easier.

 There’s going to be sour notes in the hard candy of life, but the sweetness lingers.

 That’s the hope of Jesus’ fierce love.
 My center is regained by leaning my whole being on the great sweet gifts Jesus left to me (and you!).
 The gift of his birth, death and resurrection was followed by the comforter, the Holy Spirit.

 The Father, Jesus and the Holy Spirit just keep on giving.
 Amazed, I receive these gifts humbly.
 I thank Him by singing His praise and giving Him all the glory for being my center.